Chapter 4:

 “Jane you was?”
 Half-sang, half-whispered a tall human just down the road.
 Long, black robes surrounded him, and he leaned over a gnarled walking stick.
 I’d have told him he simply had the wrong place, except I remembered hearing that name in my dream last night, and that it had been my own name in the last world.

 I turned slowly, dangling my legs off the edge of the table, and letting my wings spread out behind me.
-“Who are you?”
+“Who goes there?”

 He lowered his black hood to reveal that he had no body at all beneath the black robes.
 No hand grasped the walking stick he leaned on, and up close, there was a long, curved blade at the end of his scythe.
 “Death, an’ nae more.”